 Just as Carl Kolchak once mused about a vampire loose in Las Vegas, “try and tell yourself…it couldn’t happen here,” try and tell yourself a modern cop show could feature an off-the-wall horror episode and now maintains a cult following 44 years after the first airing.
 If done today, could a contemporary police melodrama present a horror-themed show and deliver a similar impact?
-Doubtful, as the “here” and “now” of the television industry changed immensely since the mid-1970s.
+Doubtful, as the “here” and “now” of the television industry have changed immensely since the mid-1970s.

 A Television Landscape Older than Dracula